 Customising TIHR Traditions: Dialogue Towards an International Symposium

-An opportunity to collectively reflect on: “How the TIHR traditions influence my practice of … in dealing with … and what and how I have customised for my particular situation or circumstance”.
+This event provided an opportunity to collectively reflect on: “How the TIHR traditions influence my practice of … in dealing with … and what and how I have customised for my particular situation or circumstance”.

 Jean Neumann BA, MA, PhD serves as Professional Partner and Senior Fellow in Scholarly Practice for the Tavistock Institute.
 A founding faculty and director of studies for the Advanced Organisational Consultancy (AOC) programme (1993-2009), she continues to hold the dual aims of using theory to improve practice as well as practice to clarify theory.
 Jean’s private practice offers individual and small group consultation to organisational consultants and change managers.